by bothacker, published

 To address this problem, we decided to print the skull in two parts: a top and bottom.
 The bottom part is flipped so that the cut plane becomes the bottom layer, and the top part remains upright.
 Since the skull is hollow each part is basically a hemisphere.
 This configuration is still a challenge to print, and will likely have some problems at the top.
 Fortunately, the defects will be on the interior of the model.

 There are still a number of smaller overhangs with this configuration, but we found that they can be cleaned so that they become largely unnoticeable.

 Skull by bothacker is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure bothacker would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure bothacker would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).